COVID-19 Parks and Recreation Procedures

 - Message from Director Chris Tuttle: https://www.youtube.com/watch?v=6sxHgkpmtHQ&feature=youtu.be

-- City parks remain open and users are required to use stringent social distancing measures.
-All indoor facilities are closed.
+- City parks remain open and users are required to use stringent physical distancing measures.

 See the City of Staunton's most recent update on COVID-19.